-WARNINGS OmniProbes sold with the C-Trak system are sold as non-sterile devices and must always be used within a sterile drape.
-Sterilisation of the OmniProbes is possible, but optional, and can be used as an extra precaution if necessary; please see further information regarding the validated sterilisation methods in the table below.
-DO NOT AUTOCLAVE the gamma probe (OmniProbe).
+WARNINGS OmniProbes sold with the C-Trak® Apollo are sold as non-sterile devices and must always be used within a sterile drape DO NOT AUTOCLAVE the gamma probe (OmniProbe).
 Steam or dry heat sterilisation will damage the gamma probe and cable, void the warranty and could result in injury to the operator or patient.
 DO NOT IMMERSE the analyser control unit or cable connections in liquids.
+DO NOT IMMERSE the analyser control and of capic confidences in inquitis.
 Limitations on processing There are no known restrictions on number of processing cycles.